Basel Summer Science Academy for Gymnasium students

 The course is complemented by an exciting side program including lectures and visits to the most important players in the local industry.
 In this way, you will also get to know many aspects of the important life sciences location Basel in these two weeks.

-Participants are selected for the Summer Science Academy by their schools.
 All gymnasiums in the Basel region, including international and private schools, have a certain number of places available.
-If you are interested in participating, please contact your biology teacher directly.
+If you are interested, please apply online.

 Program Head: Prof. Christoph Handschin